Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Predictive Boundary Calculus and Deformation Theory

 \subsection{Moduli of Algebraic Phases}

-Since the boundary obstruction $\mathcal B(\mathcal P)$ decomposes into finitely many strata, every admissible deformation of a phase corresponds to a discrete choice of how these strata appear or vanish.
-In particular, all structural variation arises from the obstruction, and none from the rigidity island $\mathcal I_{\mathcal P}$, where all axioms hold at all depths.
+Since the boundary obstruction $\mathcal B(\mathcal P)$ decomposes into finitely many strata, admissible deformation behaviour is organized by the possible activation of boundary strata choice of how these strata appear or vanish.
+In particular, structural variation detected within the boundary calculus arises from the boundary obstruction, and none from the rigidity island $\mathcal I_{\mathcal P}$, where all axioms hold at all depths.

-\begin{theorem} Once the rigidity island $\mathcal I_{\mathcal P}$ is fixed, every admissible deformation of an algebraic phase $\mathcal P$ is determined entirely by its boundary obstruction $\mathcal B(\mathcal P)$.
-The only parts of the phase that can vary are the finitely many boundary strata $\mathcal B_i(\mathcal P)$, and each admissible deformation corresponds to a discrete choice of which collections of strata are activated.
+\begin{theorem} Once the rigidity island $\mathcal I_{\mathcal P}$ is fixed, every admissible deformation of an algebraic phase $\mathcal P$ is governed by its boundary obstruction $\mathcal B(\mathcal P)$.
+The varying part of the phase within the standing admissibility framework is organized by of the phase that can vary are the finitely many boundary strata $\mathcal B_i(\mathcal P)$, and admissible deformation behaviour is indexed by choices of activated boundary strata. of which collections of strata are activated.

-The resulting finite set of obstruction patterns forms a stratified moduli groupoid, whose canonical rigid representatives are the rigidity islands together with their associated obstruction patterns. \end{theorem}
+The resulting collection of obstruction patterns admits a natural stratification by boundary depth and associated failure data, with rigidity islands serving as canonical rigid representatives. \end{theorem}

-\begin{proof} Since the rigidity island $\mathcal I_{\mathcal P}$ satisfies all axioms of Algebraic Phase Theory at every filtration depth, it admits no deformation of any kind.
+\begin{proof} Since the rigidity island $\mathcal I_{\mathcal P}$ satisfies all axioms of Algebraic Phase Theory at every filtration depth, it admits no admissible deformation within the standing framework.
 Hence every admissible deformation of $\mathcal P$ must factor entirely through its boundary obstruction $\mathcal B(\mathcal P)$.

 By the boundary decomposition theorem,

 where each component $\mathcal B_i(\mathcal P)$ corresponds to a single boundary stratum and therefore to a single independent failure type.
 No linear, higher order, or continuous structure is present on these components.
 Thus the only possible deformation directions consist of choosing which collections of the finitely many strata $\mathcal B_i(\mathcal P)$ are activated or deactivated.
 All admissible deformations are therefore discrete.